-3-Mar-2022 – This is the first anniversary of the launch of the Mass Moths website!
+3-Mar-2024 – This is the third anniversary of the launch of the Mass Moths website!
 Thank you to everyone who have supported and helped the project with data and photographs over the past year.
-The site continues to be regularly updated and many more photographs should come online over the following months.
-Over the last year, 52,000 records have been added to the database and 37 new species have been added to the Massachusetts List.
+Over the last year, 27,000 new records have been added to the database and the Massachusetts species list has increased by 20 (despite some species having also been lost due to synonymization or misidentification).

 The Mass Moths project was started in 2015, initially to put together a list of moths occurring in the State of Massachusetts.
 Since then the project has expanded to include the following aims: